Brijeshkmrs/The-Spark-Foundation-Tasks/README.md

 - Internship Category - Data Science and Business Analytics
 - Internship Duration - 1 Month ( April-2022 )
 - Internship Type - Work from Home
-- In this internship, we were provided a total of 5 Tasks and I was able to successfully complete all the 5 tasks within the given time-frame.
+- In this internship, I was able to successfully complete all the 5 tasks within the given time-frame.